So Much History

 Williams

 Surgeon, educator, administrator and medical advocate, Daniel Hale Williams III was born January 18, 1858 to a free Black family in Hollidaysburg, PA.
+He was the fifth of seven children.
 His father died of tuberculosis when he was eleven, and his mother, Sara Price Williams, apprenticed Daniel to a shoemaker in Baltimore, Maryland.
 He soon tired of the occupation he ran away to rejoin her at her new home in Rockford, Illinois.
 There are conflicting stories as to when his family moved to Janesville, Wisconsin.
 Nevertheless, the family moved and to support himself and mother Daniel worked as a barber.
-While there he and his mother lived with the only Black family in town, the Andersons.
-Williams graduated high school from Janesville Academy.
+While there he and his mother lived with the only African American family in town, the Andersons.
+Williams graduated high school from Janesville Classical Academy in 1878.

 With the support of the family patriarch, Charles Anderson, also a barber, he encouraged and supported the young Daniel in his education.
 At first, Daniel studied law and music, playing the bass violin, but in 1878, Williams’s interest in medicine began when he worked in the office of Henry Palmer, a Wisconsin surgeon.
-Williams who invited him to become an apprentice.
 Palmer had been Surgeon General of the Wisconsin Regiments during the Civil War, and he championed Daniel’s pursuit of further formal education.
+In the late nineteenth century, few physicians received formal training at a medical school.
+Rather, most doctors learned their profession through serving apprenticeships with established physicians.
+Williams served the customary two-year apprenticeship with Dr. Palmer.
 After a two-year apprenticeship with Dr. Palmer, Williams was accepted at the Chicago Medical College, which later became affiliated with Northwestern University.

-He graduated with a medical degree in 1883.
-He interned for a year at Mercy Hospital in Chicago, then opened his own practice in an integrated neighborhood on Chicago's south side.
-Dr. Daniel Hale Williams began practicing medicine and surgery at Chicago's South Side Dispensary.
-Williams secured a competitive internship at Mercy Hospital in Chicago.
+After graduating with a medical degree in 1883, Williams secured a competitive internship at Mercy Hospital in Chicago.
+Then he opened his own practice in an integrated neighborhood on Chicago's south side practicing medicine and surgery at Chicago's South Side Dispensary.
+At the same time, he held a position at Northwest University, as an instructor of anatomy, where one of his pupils was Charlie Mayo, future cofounder of the renowned Mayo Clinic.
 After completing the internship and establishing his practice, he immediately recognized how lucky he had been, in being able to pursue a rigorous formal education.
 The opportunities for advanced training were minimal, since few internship spots were open to Blacks.
-He maintained his connections with the Chicago Medical College during the early period of his career, serving as an anatomy instructor from 1885-1888 and served as surgeon to the City Railway Company.
+He worked for a time as a medical doctor for the City Railway Company.

+“Doctor Dan,” as Williams was known, his practice began to grow, as did his reputation as a skilled surgeon.
+In 1883, he was one of only four African American doctors in the Chicago area.
 During this period, he gained a reputation as a skilled surgeon and was appointed to the Illinois State Board of Health in 1889.
 Other notable appointments for Dr. Williams included the Protestant Orphan Asylum.
 These were very unique accomplishments for the time, considering that there were very few Black doctors at this point in Black American history.
 Williams still faced a problem.
 He could operate outpatient surgeries at the South Side Dispensary, but he needed hospital privileges to perform more complicated inpatient surgeries.
 None of the established hospitals in Chicago granted privileges to a Black surgeon.
-Dr. Williams was in private practice in the fall of 1890, just one of four Black physicians in the city at that time.
+Dr. Williams was in private practice in the fall of 1890, just one of four African American physicians in the city at that time.

+That same year, a saloon brawl in Chicago brought Williams national attention.
 In July 1893, James Cornish fell to the floor with a stab wound to his left upper chest area.
-Rushed to nearby Provident Hospital, a hospital that opened just two years prior the 24-yearold remained alert and communicative upon his arrival.
-The surgeon, Daniel Hale Williams, founder of the hospital immediately examined the patient and opted initially for what was standard of care at the time: close observation.
+Rushed to nearby Provident Hospital, a hospital that opened just two years prior the 24-year old remained alert and communicative upon his arrival.
+The surgeon, Daniel Hale Williams, immediately examined the patient and opted initially for what was standard of care at the time: close observation.
 The leading authorities of the day had all prohibited surgical exploration or intervention anywhere near the heart.
 By the next morning, though, Cornish was having severe chest pains and was in early shock.
-Open heart surgery was generally avoided due to the high risk of infection and subsequent death.
+Heart surgery was generally avoided due to the high risk of infection and subsequent death.

 Shopping Basket